-When For My People by Margaret Walker won the Yale Series of Younger Poets Award in 1942, "she became one of the youngest Black writers ever to have published a volume of poetry in this century," as well as "the first Black woman in American literary history to be so honored in a prestigious national competition," noted Richard K. Barksdale in Black American Poets between Worlds, 1940-1960.
-Walker's first novel, Jubilee, is notable for being "the first truly historical black American novel," reported Washington Post contributor Crispin Y. Campbell.
+Not even ten years later, Walker’s first collection of poetry, For My People (1942) won the Yale Series of Younger Poets Award.
+Walker was the first Black woman to ever receive the prestigious award.
+Her first novel, Jubilee (1966), is regarded as “the first truly historical black American novel,” according to Washington Post contributor Crispin Y. Campbell.
 It was also the first work by a black writer to speak out for the liberation of the black woman.
 The cornerstones of a literature that affirms the African folk roots of black American life, these two books have also been called visionary for looking toward a new cultural unity for black Americans that will be built on that foundation.

 “If the test of a great poem is the universality of statement, then ‘For My People‘ is a great poem,” remarked Barksdale.
 The critic explained in Donald B. Gibson’s Modern Black Poets: A Collection of Critical Essays that the poem was written when “world-wide pain, sorrow, and affliction were tangibly evident, and few could isolate the Black man’s dilemma from humanity’s dilemma during the depression years or during the war years.”
 Thus, the power of resilience presented in the poem is a hope Walker holds out not only to black people, but to all people, to “all the Adams and Eves.”
 As she once remarked, “Writers should not write exclusively for black or white audiences, but most inclusively.
 After all, it is the business of all writers to write about the human condition, and all humanity must be involved in both the writing and in the reading.”